Anger and Aggression

 Deep breathing recommended for managing all forms of intense emotion, as it allows us to take a step back from the upsetting stimuli, catch our breath and self-soothe.
-This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (Pearson, 2019).
-To start, breathe in deeply (imagine filling the stomach with our breath.
-Allowing our abdomen to expand on inhale) while counting to four.
-Hold the breath for four seconds.
+This is accomplished by focusing our energy on slow, deep, even inhalation and exhalation (USDHHS, 2021 April).
+To start, breathe in deeply (we can imagine filling our stomach with our breath, allow our abdomen to expand on inhale) while counting to four.
+Next, we hold our breath for four seconds.
 Then exhale for four seconds.
-Do this five times in a row before moving on to the next task.
-Consider playing music with a slow beat, and breathing to the rhythm (Pearson, 2020).
+We do this at least five times in a row before moving on to our next task.
+Consider playing music with a slow beat, and breathing to the rhythm (USDHHS, 2021 June).

 We can take a walk or do something physical to expel the increase in energy (APA, 2019).
 For a list of ideas regarding mind/body interconnectedness and movement, click here.

 We should take a step back from our anger and ask ourselves if we have a physical need (food, water, sleep, hygiene) that may be causing the anger (APA, 2019).
 For more information on how to assess physiological needs, click here.

 We can work to accept our emotions as a natural part of life and make a conscious effort to avoid the desire to place blame (BHC, 2021).
 We can consider what outcome we are hoping for, if our sense of anger is proportional to the situation, and what options we have access to that may help to resolve the conflict (APA, 2019).